occasum13/occasum13/README.md

-- 👋 Hi, I’m @occasum13
+- 👋 Hi, I’m @occasum13 / João Paulo de Assis Gayer.
-- 👀 I’m interested in learning and sharing experiences
+- 👀 I’m interested in learning and sharing experiences!
-- 🌱 I’m currently learning html, css and JS
+- 🌱 I’m currently learning html, css and JS/node and react.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @0ccasum on IG
+- 📫 How to reach me @occa.svm on IG.